EpikCord/EpikCord.py/README.md

 The reason for this is because we want an easier method for you, the developer, to use the API, with great ease.

 ## Why is there literally nothing in here?
-Here, we decided to ***not*** for Discord.py and to go for an entirely different structure to our code, thus meaning we're not gonna have anywhere to start from.
+Here, we decided to ***not*** fork Discord.py and to go for an entirely different structure to our code, thus meaning we're not gonna have anywhere to start from.
 We may include a series on the EpikHost YouTube channel for helping people migrate to our library from Discord.py (not promised).

 ## I want to contribute!